 If you have difficulty tying shoelaces, you can try using Velcro-lace shoes or shoes with zippers.
 In the same way, there are shirts and pants with magnet buttons that make putting on and taking off your clothes much simpler.

-These items used to be hard to find, but recently Zappos added an entire adaptive shoe line that makes it easier to shop as a disabled person.
+These items used to be hard to find, but recently Zappos added an entire adaptive shoe line that makes it easier to shop as a person with a disability.

 Aids for Showering and Bathing